finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New - v1.67
-- Bug-Fix: Deep Links and Multiplayer
+- Bug-Fix: Multiplayer freeze and disconnect on Android
 - Accessibility: Re-record tutorial video, with emphasis on a) custom game creation and b) uploading to the internet

 ## Active Sprint